| |

 Michael's film career blossomed with critically acclaimed performances as Meryl Streep's son Nick in Music of the Heart, young Red Pollard in Seabiscuit, and Almost Famous, where he played the younger version of the main character, William Miller, a teenage music fan who is inspired by the bands of the time and lands himself a magazine assignment to interview and follow a new band.
 A string of diverse roles followed including Disney's Sky High, where Michael finds himself the son of two superheroes, mysteriously without any powers of his own.
 In Lords of Dogtown, Michael plays Sid, one of the legendary Z-Boys who pioneered the revival of skateboarding in the 1980s.
 Click HERE to see the Dogtown section.

-Michael's most recent films include Black Irish, in which he plays 15-year-old Cole McKay, a sweet-natured, baseball-loving, obedient teenager who yearns for the attentions of his emotionally remote father (Brendan Gleeson).
+In his late teens, Michael continued to take the lead in many films both independent and wide release.
+In the mid-late 90s Michael turned out some incredible performances, starting with One Last Thing, in which plays the role of a young teen struggling with complications from cancer, and his pursuit to make his last wish come true.
+In Black Irish he plays 15-year-old Cole McKay, a sweet-natured, baseball-loving, obedient teenager who yearns for the attentions of his emotionally remote father (Brendan Gleeson).
 Cole is by turns nurtured and abandoned by the rest of his family.
 In the true story of The Final Season, what's destined to be baseball's version of "Hoosiers," Michael plays a high school baseball player on a team who comes together to beat all the odds and win their 20th state title in what becomes their final season.

 Man in the Chair centers around a 17-year-old kid who flirts with the law, underachieves at school, and is at odds with his loving mother and his constantly indifferent and derisive stepfather.
 Despite his flaws and problems, Michael's character dreams to be the "man in the chair," a cutting edge filmmaker, who is afforded a once in a lifetime opportunity.

-In Snow Angels, from acclaimed director David Gordon Green, Michael plays a teen dealing with the joy and confusion of first love.
+As a young adult Michael continued to garner acclaim for his bold choices.
+In Snow Angels, from director David Gordon Green, Michael plays a teen dealing with the joy and confusion of first love.
 The tender relationship between Michael's character (Arthur) and Olivia Thirlby (Lila) is at the heart of this groundbreaking film.
-Awaiting release is The Bondage, in which he plays a youth who escapes an abusive home only to find himself shuffled into the juvenile justice system and then a psychiatric ward.

 The Forbidden Kingdom is the long-awaited collaboration between martial arts masters Jackie Chan and Jet Li.
 Mike plays a troubled 17-year-old wannabe kung fu warrior who, after a humiliating defeat at the hands of a street gang, is sent back in time to ancient China on an impossible mission to set free the imprisoned Monkey King and return to him his all-powerful staff.
-Rob Minkoff directs from a John Fusco script.
-Casey Silver produces.
-"The Forbidden Kingdom" is a joint release of Lionsgate and The Weinstein Company.
+In Gentlemen Broncos, directed by Jared Hess (Napoleon Dynamite), Mike plays a young author who attends a science fiction writers' camp where he discovers his idea has been stolen.
+Michael's "Snow Angels" co-star Sam Rockwell plays the lead character in Mike's book.

-Michael also recently ended filming on the long-running comedy Will and Grace.
-Michael, who plays Jack's (Sean Hayes) son Elliott, came into the series as a 12-year-old boy who has spent several years searching for his real dad.
-Both on the screen as a father/son combination and off the screen as friends, Sean and Michael have hit it off.
-See the Appearance Schedule to find when you can see reruns of Michael in Will and Grace.
+Michael appeared in the ever popular television action/drama 24 on FOX in 2007.
+He was seen in the first four episodes of season 6, playing the character of Scott.
+He also starred in the long-running comedy Will and Grace.
+Michael, who played Jack's (Sean Hayes) son Elliott, came into the series as a 12-year-old boy who has spent several years searching for his real dad.
+Both on the screen as a father/son combination and off the screen as friends, Sean and Michael really hit it off.

 |